Recommendations to “Partially” or “Completely” Winterize:

-When Should You ‘Partially’ Winterize: Anyone that does not live in their residence “full time”, and those full time residents that leave for extended periods of time for vacations, etc. should ‘partially’ winterize as a precaution by turning off their water, even in the Summer months.
-It only takes a few minutes and if a leak/break occurs, the only amount of water that can potentially leak out will be what is actually in the lines at the time.
+Anyone that does not live in their residence full-time, and those full-time residents who leave for extended periods of time, these owners should consider “partially” winterizing.
+“Partial” winterizing precautions can include, but are not limited to, turning off water in the residence, even in the Summer months.
+It only takes a few minutes to turn off the water and, if a leak/break does occur, the only amount of water that can potentially leak out will be what is actually in the lines at the time.

-We advise our second home shareholders to start a ‘full’ Winterization on Labor Day Weekend, and don’t stop until after Memorial Weekend.
-While we don’t expect temperatures to drop low enough to freeze pipes this early into Fall, most of you will find that your ‘visits’ to the cabin will be few, if not at all before Thanksgiving.
-Many owners will leave after Labor Day with the ‘intention’ of returning before Winter sets in, only to find that ‘all of a sudden’ they are hearing that snow is falling at the cabin and they realize they failed to Winterize.
+We advise our residents to start a “complete” winterization on Labor Day weekend and don’t stop until after Memorial Day weekend.
+While we don’t expect temperatures to drop low enough to freeze pipes early in the Fall, most of you will find that visits to your house will be few, if none at all, before Thanksgiving.
+Many owners will leave after Labor Day with the intention of returning to winterize before Winter sets in, only to find that “all of a sudden” they are hearing that snow is falling in the mountains, and they realize they failed to Winterize.
+See recommendations below to “completely” winterize.

 - Insulate exposed water pipes under the cabin and any exposed service lines outside.
 A watertight box should cover outside insulation.
 (Wet insulation loses its insulating value.)

 - Turn off electricity to the hot water heater.
-Be sure heater is full of water before restoring energy.
+Be sure the hot water heater is full of water before restoring energy.

 - Drain lines by opening the drain valve that should be at the lowest point in the system.
 (If you have no drain valve, you should install one.)

-- Open all inside faucets. (kitchen, bathroom, service room, etc. including shower riser)
+- Open all inside faucets (kitchen, bathroom, service room, etc., including shower risers).

 - Open all outside hose bibs and relieve all vacuum breakers if so equipped.